 - 2 TBSP brown or coconut sugar

-- Crush gingersnap cookies in a zippered plastic bag or food processor.
+- Crush gingersnap cookies in a zippered plastic bag or blender.

-- Stir in melted butter and sugar until combined well.
+- Stir in melted butter and sugar and combine well.

 - Press mixture into bottom and sides of a pie pan.